 The Retail Market

-Please note that fresh potato volumes have been reweighted by Kantar Worldpanel and differ from previous updates.
+Please note that fresh potato volumes were reweighted by Kantar Worldpanel in July 2015 and differ from previous updates.
 This also impacts historical data.
-For further information please contact email@example.com.
+For further information please contact firstname.lastname@example.org.

 *includes all products listed above but does not include potatoes used in other products such as ready meals

 This information is based on latest data from Kantar Worldpanel, for the GB Retail Market.
 It is updated on a monthly basis.

 Latest market report - Consumer Category Report August 2015

 Health is back on consumers’ agendas.
 Categories that have already benefited from a boost in health messaging could point towards ways in which potatoes could do the same